-- Phishing – This cybersecurity threat sends emails to customers, employees, and others that seem like they’re from the company, even though they’re from another source.
+- Phishing – This cybersecurity threat sends emails to customers, employees, and others that seem like they’re from the company.
 The goal of phishing is to gain access to sensitive information.

-- Malware – This is a type of software designed to allow unauthorized users to gain access to hardware.
+- Malware – This is a type of software that allows unauthorized users to access hardware.

-- Ransomware – This is a type of software that blocks a company’s access to files or other sensitive information until a fee – the “ransom” – is paid.
-Paying the ransom does not guarantee that access to files will be granted.
+- Ransomware – This type of software blocks a company’s access to files or other sensitive information until they pay a fee.
+However, paying the ransom fee does not guarantee the attacker will grant access to files.

-- Social engineering – This is a type of threat that works with ransomware, malware, and phishing to trick customers and/or employees of a company to click on links or otherwise provide access to sensitive information.
+- Social engineering – This is a type of threat that works with ransomware, malware, and phishing.
+It tricks customers or employees of a company to click on links or otherwise provide access to sensitive information.
 Education from cybersecurity professionals is a key aspect of keeping an organization safe from social engineering threats.